krasimir/actml/README.md

 ### Order of execution

-The order of the execution is from top to bottom and from outer to inner words.
+The order of the execution is from top to bottom and from outer to inner _words_.

 ```js
 const Foo = () => console.log('Foo');